-The Exchange reuse store, located at the Orcas Island Transfer Station, will re-open on Thursday, June 18th, with normal days and hours of operation, Thursday – Monday, 10 a.m. to 4 p.m.
+The Exchange reuse store, located at the Orcas Island Transfer Station, is open again with normal days and hours of operation, Thursday – Monday, 10 a.m. to 4 p.m.
 However, due to Covid and an expected post lock-down tsunami of incoming material, operations will be very different than usual.

 The Exchange will only accept drop-offs on Friday and Sunday, and reservations will be required.
 The Exchange will be closed to shoppers on these days.

 The Exchange will be open to shoppers on Thursday, Saturday and Monday.
 Facial coverings will be required, and foot traffic will be controlled by staff, as per Washington State guidelines for “Phase 2” retail operations.

 “We have been working hard for several weeks on our re-opening plan,” says Jeff Ludwig, Exchange general manager.
 “Every section of the store has been cleaned up, and re-thought with County and State Covid safety guidelines in mind.”

 Ludwig explained that because of the possibility of drop-off items being contaminated, they had to come up with a plan for ‘decontamination’, which involves letting items sit in quarantine for as much as 72 hours.
 This led to the policy of alternating intake and retail days.